creditcardGenius Team

 There are several ways to apply for a new card, so choose the one that is most convenient for you.

-If you think you’ll meet income and credit score requirements for an unsecured card like the Tangerine Money-Back Credit Card or BMO eclipse rise Visa Card, apply online or at a local branch.
+If you think you'll meet income and credit score requirements for an unsecured card – like the Tangerine Money-Back Credit Card or Home Trust Preferred Visa – apply online or at a local branch.

 The bank will review your eligibility requirements before issuing you a card.

-You can open a KOHO Essential Mastercard and deposit money into the account.
-Then, you can use your KOHO card as you would a credit card to make purchases.
-Just top off the balance when it gets low.
+You can open a prepaid card by filling out an application online or at a branch – and there's no need for a credit check.
+You'll then deposit money into the account and use the card as you would a typical one, making purchases at retailers, online, etc. Just top off the balance when it gets low.

 Apply for a newcomer package with a bank

-Scotiabank, RBC, CIBC, BMO, and National Bank all offer programs specifically designed for newcomers.
+Scotiabank, RBC, CIBC, BMO, TD, and National Bank all offer programs and accounts specifically designed for newcomers.
 Head to a local branch to sign up.
-You’ll typically need to pay a fee, but many banks waive it for the first month or if you have an eligible banking product.
+You'll typically need to pay a fee, but many banks waive it for the first month or if you have an eligible banking product.

-For example, if you sign up for RBC Newcomer Advantage and get a qualifying credit card, the program membership is waived for the first year.
+For example, if you sign up for RBC Newcomer Advantage and get a qualifying credit card, the chequing account fee is waived for the first year.

 FAQ

-What is the best credit card for newcomers in Canada?
+What is the best credit card in Canada for newcomers?

 Can new immigrants get a credit card in Canada?